Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Model Compression

 On the other hand, PTQ involves reducing the precision of the weights and activations of a neural network after the completion of the training phase.
 The primary goal of PTQ is to reduce the memory and computational requirements of the model, making it more suitable for deployment on resource-limited devices.
 PTQ is simple and efficient, however, it can impose performance degradation due to the low precision.
 With the existing trade-off between the model size, computation speed and accuracy, this method can be used to improve the efficiency of LLMs without extensive training efforts.

 The PTQ approaches can be categorized into weight-only quantization, which only focuses on quantizing the weights and weight-activation quantization, which quantizes both weights and activations.
-LLM.int8() \cite{dettmers2022llm} is the first multi-billion-scale Int8 quantization procedure that reduces memory usage by half during inference, while it maintains the performance the same as that in the full-precision model.
-GPTQ \cite{frantar2022gptq} proposes a layer-wise quantization technique, which can further reduce the precision to 3 or 4 bits per weight element, with negligible accuracy degradation.
-Furthermore, the authors in \cite{lin2023awq} find that weights do not carry equal importance for the performance, and accordingly, the quantization error can be significantly reduced by maintaining only {1\%} of salient weights in full-precision.
+LLM.int8() \cite{NEURIPS2022_c3ba4962} is the first multi-billion-scale INT8 quantization procedure that reduces memory usage by half during inference, while it maintains the performance the same as that in the full-precision model.
+OPTQ \cite{frantar2023optq} proposes a layer-wise quantization technique, which can further reduce the precision to 3 or 4 bits per weight element, with negligible accuracy degradation.
+Furthermore, Lin {\em et al.}~\shortcite{lin2023awq} find that weights do not carry equal importance for the performance, and accordingly, the quantization error can be significantly reduced by maintaining only {1\%} of salient weights in full-precision.
 They propose Activation-aware Quantization (AWQ) method, which retains the weights corresponding to large activations in full-precision.
-In order to address the significant quantization error resulted from the outliers in activations distribution, \cite{lee2023owq} proposes a mixed-precision quantization approach, namely, outlier-aware weight quantization (OWQ), which applies higher precision to the weights associated with outlier activations. \paragraph{Pruning} Pruning refers to reducing the size of LLMs by removing redundant parameters that are less crucial for the models.
+In order to address the significant quantization error resulted from the outliers in activations distribution, Lee {\em et al.}~\shortcite{lee2023owq} propose a mixed-precision quantization approach, namely, outlier-aware weight quantization (OWQ), which applies higher precision to the weights associated with outlier activations. \paragraph{Pruning.} Pruning refers to reducing the size of LLMs by removing redundant parameters that are less crucial for the models.
 Pruning can help optimize the model for deployment and make the model more efficient in terms of computation complexity and memory usage.
 Accordingly, pruning can be considered as an approach to enable a language model to support longer sequence length, while maintaining the desirable complexity and performance.
 In general, pruning a model can be categorized into structured and unstructured pruning.